-One important result of the Hanoi Workshop was the suggestion that WBMT conduct training programs for physicians who lead transplant programs abroad.
+The Hanoi Workshop concluded that WBMT should conduct training programs for physicians who lead transplant programs abroad.
 Since then, several teaching fellowships materialized during 2013 and increased in number through 2015.
 Trainees included practitioners from Vietnam (Hanoi and Ho-Chi-Minh City), Mongolia, Qatar, the Philippines, and Cambodia cross-training in Japan, Korea, Belgium, and Germany.
-Another important aspect of this Workshop was networking.
-For instance, representatives from Myanmar, Indonesia, and Bangladesh established an HSCT program under the guidance of WBMT members who participated in the 2011 Workshop.
+This Workshop also enhanced networking across the globe.
+For instance, representatives from Myanmar, Indonesia, and Bangladesh established an HCT program under the guidance of WBMT 2011 Workshop participants.